juju/juju/doc/high_availability.md

  of state machines) as an optional parameter; if it's not provided it will default to 3.

- This needs to be an odd number in order to prevent ties on the voting.
+ This needs to be an odd number in order to prevent ties during voting.

  The number cannot be larger than seven (making the current possibilities: 3, 5 and 7) due to limitations of mongodb, which cannot have more than 7 replica set members.

  Currently the number can be increased but not decreased (this is planned).
-In the first case juju will bring up as many machines as necessary to meet the requirement; in the second nothing will happen since the rule tries to have _"at least that many"_
+In the first case Juju will bring up as many machines as necessary to meet the requirement; in the second nothing will happen since the rule tries to have _"at least that many"_

  At present there is no way to reduce the number of machines, you can kill by hand enough machines to reduce to a number you need, but this is risky and **not recommended**.
-If you kill less than half of the machines (half+1 remaining) running `ensure-availability` again will add more machines to replace the dead ones, if you kill more there is no way to recover as there are not enough voting machines.
+If you kill less than half of the machines (half+1 remaining) running `ensure-availability` again will add more machines to replace the dead ones.
+If you kill more there is no way to recover as there are not enough voting machines.

- The EnsureAvailability API cal will report what is going to be done after running it.
+ The EnsureAvailability API call will report what is going to be done after running it.

 ### The API

- There is an API server running on all State Machines, these talk to all the pers but queries and updates are addressed to the mongo master instance.
+ There is an API server running on all State Machines, these talk to all the peers but queries and updates are addressed to the mongo master instance.

  Unit and machine agents connect to any of the API servers, by trying to connect to all the addresses concurrently, but not simultaneously.
 It starts to try each